mwieck/Getting-and-Cleaning-Data/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-Because in this task we only had to extract the features on the mean and standard deviation for each measurement, I only extract the maesures containing "mean()" or "std()" by the grep function.
+Because in this task we only had to extract the features on the mean and standard deviation for each measurement, I only extract the measures containing "mean()" or "std()" by the grep function.

-Data Dictionary ("Project_Data.txt"", 180 rows and 68 columns)
+###Data Dictionary ("Project_Data.txt", 180 rows and 68 columns)

 Name            Datatype    Values
 activity        factor      "activity_labels.txt" (original Dataset)